tmtsoftware/csw-extjs/README.md

 from Git, you need to run this command once (from the top level csw directory):

-    sencha -sdk path/to/sdk generate workspace extjs
+    sencha -sdk $path/ext-4.2.1.883 generate workspace csw-extjs

-Where /path/to/sdk is the path to the ExtJS SDK that you can download from the Sencha web site: http://www.sencha.com/products/extjs/download.
+Where $path is the path to the ExtJS SDK that you can download from the Sencha web site: http://www.sencha.com/products/extjs/download.
 At the time of writing, this version used was ext-4.2.1.883.